yash12345678901/Absenteeism-Data-Analysis/README.md

 # Absenteeism-Data-Analysis

-Analysis of the office employer data.
-Why they are absent during working hour?.
+Analyze the data of the company's employer.
+Why are they absent during work?